Amazon echo alexa

 Nearly six out of every 10 people would not download an app if it enabled the microphone to work, said Blue Fountain's survey.
 A recent story from Portland, Ore. gives weight to that worry, when a couple found an Echo had recorded one of their conversations, and then sent the audio tapes to someone on their contact list.

 Amazon explained the recording away by saying Alexa heard the wake words that led her to take that action — but even that answer isn't entirely comforting.
-To have to keep tabs on what we say around a digital intelligence is an awkward way to behave in our homes: always watching what comes out of ours mouth lest someone else hear it too?
+To have to keep tabs on what we say around digital intelligence is an awkward way to behave in our homes: always watching what comes out of our mouths lest someone else hear it too.
 That's not exactly relaxing.
-Does that concern, however, outweigh our enjoyment of pulling up music, news and weather, while putting in a quick order for paper towels?
+Does that concern, however, outweigh our enjoyment of pulling up music, news, and weather while putting in a quick order for paper towels?
 Consumers will ultimately be the ones who decide.

-That may be true, for as much as people voice concern about what apps are collecting on them, they're still installing apps on devices without much though.
-Sixty percent actually admit to download apps without reading the fine print, according to Blue Fountain's survey.
+That may be true, for as much as people voice concern about what apps are collecting on them, they're still installing apps on devices without much thought.
+According to Blue Fountain's survey, sixty percent admit to downloading apps without reading the fine print.

 There's clearly concern, however, even as our worry about what's surveilling us has yet to outweigh what we perceive to be the benefit.
-Ideally we hope for devices that seemingly make our lives simpler, while hopefully holding our secrets tight and fast.
+Ideally, we hope for devices that seemingly make our lives simpler while hopefully keeping our secrets tight and fast.

 GearBrain Compatibility Find Engine